Catallena: Background and release

 Orange Caramel, the first sub-unit of South Korean girl group After School, had achieved mainstream success with hit singles such as "Magic Girl", "Bangkok City" and "Shanghai Romance" since their debut in 2010 as a three-member girl group.
 The group consisted of Raina, Nana and Lizzy.
-As one of the most-successful units, the trio are well known for their oddball and "Candy Culture" concepts.
+As one of the most-successful sub-unit groups, the trio are well known for their oddball and "Candy Culture" concepts.
 In late 2013, the group's record label, Pledis Entertainment, announced that Orange Caramel were preparing for a comeback the following February.
 However, the comeback was delayed until the beginning of March 2014.
 On 18 February of that year, the group posted a teaser on their official Facebook page, announcing the release of their third single, titled "Catallena".
 The teaser showed the leg of a woman hiding behind a pink wall, with her wearing a polka-dot styled vintage skirt, stockings and high-heels.
-It was followed by another teaser that was released two days later, being based on a still-cut image from the then-upcoming music video.
+It was followed by another teaser that was released two days later, which was based on a still-cut image from the then-upcoming music video.
 On 26 February 2014, the release date for the single was announced.
-It marked the group's first Korean offering in 17 months since their previous song "Lipstick" (2012), and their sixth single overall.
+It marked the group's first Korean release in 17 months since "Lipstick" in 2012, and their sixth single overall.

 "Catallena" was made available for digital download and streaming as a single in various countries through Pledis Entertainment and Kakao M on 12 March 2014.
 The physical CD single for the song was released in South Korea on 14 March 2014 by the aforementioned record labels.
-The song was written and composed by the group's long-time collaborators Igy and Seo Yong-bae, with the collaborators also handling production.
-Both versions of the single contain B-side tracks "So Sorry" and "Cry".
+The song was written and composed by the group's long-time collaborators Igy and Seo Yong-bae, who also handled its production.
+Both versions of the single contain the B-side tracks "So Sorry" and "Cry".

 Music and lyrics

-"Catallena" mixes contemporary pop with Italo disco and hi-NRG styles, and contains elements of '70s and '80s.
-The song is composed in the key of E minor, with a tempo of 127 beats per minute, and runs for 3:13.
-It interpolates a sample of a Punjabi folk song "Jutti Meri", which is used in the chorus.
+"Catallena" combines contemporary pop with Italo disco and hi-NRG styles.
+The song is composed in the key of E minor with a tempo of 127 beats per minute, and runs for 3:13.
+Its chorus interpolates the Punjabi folk song "Jutti Meri".
 The track is instrumented by Nile Rodgers & Chic-esque guitars and makes use of a compressed synth bassline, which was compared to English rock band New Order's song "Blue Monday" (1983).
-"Catallena" also utilizes '80s snares, Ghazal folk samples, and Bollywood-tinged overtones and beats in its production.
+"Catallena" also utilizes 1980s snares, Ghazal folk samples, and Bollywood-tinged overtones and beats in its production.
 Throughout the song, Orange Caramel sing using high-pitched vocals and melodious coos.
 Its orchestration was compared to the style of Swedish supergroup ABBA.
-During the song's lyrics, the group voice their fascination towards a charming "Catallena" woman in spite of being straight, singing, "She's so great, I've fallen for her/ Even as a girl."
-Music journalists associated the lyrics to have a deeper meaning.
+During the song's lyrics, the group voice their fascination towards a charming "Catallena" woman in spite of being straight, singing, "She's so great, I've fallen for her / Even as a girl".